mattu08/CSharp-OpenAI-ChatGPT-API-Connector-Class/README.md

 # C# API Connector class created by OpenAI's ChatGPT itself
-:computer: This is code was created by a conversation with OpenAI's ChatGPT, ChatGPT created code to connect to the ChatGPT API.
+:computer: This C# code was created by a conversation with OpenAI's ChatGPT, ChatGPT created code to connect to the ChatGPT API.

 I have logged the below chat with ChatGPT and code below, the code from the last question could be quite handy!